Becoming a Training Post

 3. WAGPET’s Medical Educators (General Practitioners), Training and Education Manager and Regional Advisory Committee review the information provided by the practice/post.

-4. The information provided is reviewed against both WAGPET and college (RACGP and/or ACRRM) standards for GP Training Posts and Supervisors to determine whether a new training post is required and all criterion are met.
+4. The information provided is reviewed against both WAGPET and college (ACRRM and/or RACGP) standards for GP Training Posts and Supervisors to determine whether a new training post is required and all criterion are met.
 Criteria includes, but is not limited to:

 - Number of existing training practices in the area and fill rate per semester